Places to visit in Port Blair Tourist Places List

 Most of the Aniidco tours cramming the islands few interesting sights together with a string of dull destinations are a complete waste of time you’re better off renting a scooter or taxi and taking in the jail and museums at your own pace.
 The more worthwhile ANIIDCO harbor cruises depart from Phoenix Jetty, for fleeting visits to the floating docks and Viper Island and excursions to Ross Island.
 They also run day trips to Mt Harriet the bus tour to Wandoor connects with the 10 am boat to the islands of Red Skin and Jolly Buoy.

-Mini Zoo is situated in Haddo, Port Blair.
+Mini Zoo is situated in Haddo, Port Blair Andaman India.
 It has some of the rare species of endemic birds and animals found in this island.
 Time: 8am to 5pm Closed on Wednesday.

 Mahatma Gandhi Marine National Park Wandoor and Corel Island

-Mahatma Gandhi Marine National Park at Wandoor is situated 29 km from Port Blair.
+Mahatma Gandhi Marine National Park at Wandoor is situated 29 km from Port Blair, India.
 This park is made up of open sea, creeks and fifteen small and large islands.
 Snorkeling equipment is available.
 Boats are available from Wandoor for the coral islands of Jolly Buoy and Red Skin.

-Chidiya Tapu is situated nearly 25 km from port Blair.
+Chidiya Tapu is situated nearly 25 km from Port Blair City.
 Generally it considered as bird Island.
 It is southernmost tip of South Andaman.
 The lush green mangroves, forest cover with numerous chirping birds and the Sylvan Sands and Munda pahar beaches make it an ideal picnic site.
 The forest guest house situated on top of a hillock provides a fabulous view of isolated islands, submerged corals and the breath-taking sunset.
 Conducted tours are available from Andaman Teal House, Port Blair.

-Madhuban is situated nearly 75 km by road or 20 km by ferry Port Blair.
+Madhuban is situated nearly 75 km by road or 20 km by ferry Port Blair City.
 This place is a trekking area, north east of South Andaman.
 Exotic endemic birds, animals, butterflies, and elephant lumbering are the most interesting part of the trek.

 Rose Island is referred to as the Paris of the East, Ross Island was the administrative headquarters of the British.
 Ross Island is famous for its historical backgrounds and ruins which give a vivid depiction of the bygone era.
 A small museum named ‘Smritika’ holds Photographs, and other antiques of the britishers relevant to these islands.
 One will find here well-landscaped lawns leading up to clubhouses, swimming pools, granaries, officer messes, tennis courts, a majestic church now ruined after the earthquake of 1941.